Prabhav55221/Prabhav55221.github.io/notes.md

 # Notes

-*Mostly a scratch space for me.
+*Mostly a scratch space.
 I will try to populate this with my thought on papers, ideas, topics etc. Hopefully I am more frequent than I expect myself to be!
 Best read on a laptop!*

 ---